matiashl27/3_Levels_Stage/README.md

 The strobe-enhanced microscopy stage is a free and open-source workstation for imaging fast processes, particularly developed for microfluidic droplet generation.
 It uses the lens from the Raspberry Pi Camera to produce a microscope with a field of view of almost 1mm and a strobe illumination based on a high-power LED for imaging fast-moving objects.
 Custom electronics allow the synchronization between the LED and the camera to capture sharp images of fast-moving droplets and other objects.

-This design is inspired by open-source hardware such as the [OpenFlexure flat-top microscope](https://rwb27.gitlab.io/openflexure-flat-top-microscope/).
+Most parts of this stage are original designs, and some items were modified from the open-source hardware [OpenFlexure flat-top microscope](https://rwb27.gitlab.io/openflexure-flat-top-microscope/).

 Find about more about this platform and other open-source hardware for bioimaging on the [LIBRE hub website](https://librehub.github.io/).